 The British Museum case

 One of the first examples of successful VR application is the British Museum.
-In August 2015, they first included this technology to enhance visitors’ experience.
+In August 2015, they first included VR technology to enhance visitors’ experience.
 The fascinating part is it was not just a visual adventure but also an educational program designed to introduce people to Bronze Age through virtual reality.

 They collaborated with Samsung who provided technology: Samsung Gear VR headsets, Samsung Galaxy tablets, and an immersive dome.
 How was it all organized?

-The virtual reality software developers placed the selected museum objects in their original context to observe in 3D.
+The virtual reality developers placed the selected museum objects in their original context to observe in 3D.

 The models were created by the MicroPasts project.
 Its team scanned the three exhibits: the Bronze Sussex loop, the large dirk from Beaune, and the Woolaston Gold.
 After the models were created, they were placed inside the context.
 It was a rural settlement of a Bronze Age roundhouse, with the two other buildings (time frame: approx. 3500 B.C.).